Twistor spinors and extended conformal superalgebras: Symmetry Operators of Twistor Spinors

 On the other hand, the solutions of the twistor equation can also be found from a known solution of the equation.
 Since the squaring map of twistor spinors give CKY forms, the symmetry operator defined in (13) can be written in terms of twistor spinors only.
 For a spinor $\psi$ and its dual $\overline{\psi}$ with respect to the inner product $(.,.)$ on spinors, the squaring map is defined as

 where $e^{a_1a_2...a_p}=e^{a_1}\wedge e^{a_2}\wedge...\wedge e^{a_p}$, $\lfloor{ }\rfloor$ is the floor function that takes the integer part of the argument and $z$ is the volume form.
-This equality is called the Fierz identity and gives the expresson of spinor bilinears in terms of differential forms.
-The homogeneous $p$-form parts of the right hand side of (46) are called $p$-form Dirac currents and denoted by
+This equality is called the Fierz identity and gives the expression of spinor bilinears in terms of differential forms.
+The homogeneous $p$-form parts of the right hand side of (62) are called $p$-form Dirac currents and denoted by

 For a twistor spinor $\psi$, the $p$-form Dirac currents correspond to CKY forms \cite{Acik Ertem}.
 This means that the spinor bilinear $\omega=\psi\otimes\overline{\psi}$ of a twistor spinor $\psi$ is a sum of CKY forms.
-So, the symmetry operators of the twistor equation can be written in terms of a twistor spinor $\psi$ as follows
+So, the existence of twistor spinors implies the existence of CKY forms, namely their integrability conditions are related to each other.
+Then, the symmetry operators of the twistor equation can be written in terms of a twistor spinor $\psi$ as follows

 Moreover, by using the twistor equation, the exterior derivative and co-derivative of the $p$-form Dirac currents of twistor spinors can be calculated and found as

 and